chamalulu/Luger/Functional/Maybe/README.md

 The primary reason for using values of `Maybe<T>` instead of `Nullable<T>` or nullable reference types is safety.
-C# is a relatively type safe language but `null` is where it breaks.
+C# is a relatively type safe language but `null` is one piece of the language design where it breaks.

-`null` has no type and a function returning `null` instead of a value of it's return type is essentially dishonest.
+`null` has no type.
+A function returning `null` instead of a value of its return type is essentially dishonest.

 The problems with `null` are explained in, sometimes humorous and sometimes painful, detail all around the interwebs.
 I'll not bother you with it here.